Indonesia election: Deaths reported as protesters clash with police | DW | 22.05.2019

 Protests in the streets of the Indonesian capital, Jakarta, turned violent on Tuesday night, with police reportedly using tear gas and water cannons to disperse demonstrators who had set fire to vehicles and a police dormitory.

-Anies Baswedan, the govenor of Jakarta, was quoted by local media as saying six people had been killed and 200 injured.
+Anies Baswedan, the govenor of Jakarta, was quoted by local media as saying that six people had been killed and 200 injured in the unrest.
 There has not yet been official confirmation from police.

 Read more: Joko Widodo declared winner of Indonesia's presidential election